 So why did I suddenly start having these doubts?

 - I am still battling post partum depression and my emotions are still shot.
 If you’re not familiar with PPD, it REALLY sends your emotions into OVERDRIVE.
-The emotions are not always good, and they don’t always have to do directly with motherhood..
+The emotions are very often traumatic and troubling, and they don’t always have to do directly with motherhood..
 One second I am steadfast in my faith and have no problems; the next, I wonder if I died right now if I’d just cease to exist… Its crazy.
 There’s a sense of spiritual instability all of a sudden.

 - I have recently watched several people I know bury their children, and it has really made me ask God WHY.
 “Why would you let this happen?
 Are you even up there?!”

 - This pandemic.
-As of the publishing date of this post, I know of 14 people who have died due to Covid-19.
-I’m troubled now as I try to sleep at night, asking God, ‘Why is this happening God?’
+As of the publishing date of this post, I know of 22 people who have died due to Covid-19.
+I’m troubled now as I try to sleep at night, asking God, ‘Why is this happening?’

 I think these factors all coming together have created a storm of unsettlement within me.
-I’ve even said these things aloud, to my own mother… What if this Jesus thing is just comfort-food for us while we’re alive?
-An aide to help us through life’s challenges?
-What if none of this is real?
-What if we die and there’s just nothing?
+I’ve even said these things aloud, to my own mother… What if this Jesus thing is just comfort-food for us while we’re alive? – An aide to help us get through life’s challenges? … What if none of this is real? … What if we die and there’s just nothing?

 When I have doubts about my faith, I have to talk about it out loud.
 I talk about it with God, ironically.
 I talk about it with my husband, and my parents.
-I have to process things aloud.
-It’s too loud to keep buried within.
+I have to process things out loud.
+It’s too loud to keep buried inside.
 When I talk about it, I am reminded that just because you have periods of doubt, it doesn’t make you useless to God, or a non-believer.
 If you have never struggled with doubt, are you really alive?
 (Lol) I really feel I’m not alone in this at times.
 I thank God that He allowed certain things to be in the Bible.
 Example: His disciple Thomas.
-For me, to know that some of Jesus’s own disciples had doubts WHILE LITERALLY WALKING BESIDE HIM makes me feel a lot of relief… Thomas said, “Unless I put my finger into his wounds, I will not believe He has risen!” (-and then up pops Jesus like heyyyyyyyyyyyyy.
-Lol)
+For me, to know that some of Jesus’s own disciples had doubts WHILE LITERALLY WALKING BESIDE HIM makes me feel a lot of relief… Thomas said, “Unless I put my finger into his wounds, I will not believe!” (-and then up pops Jesus like heyyyy.)

 I think if we are all honest with ourselves, most all of us have been Thomas before; and if you’ve been fortunate enough to not know what I’m talking about, you may have not felt what I’m talking about YET.

-Some people are reading this right now thinking, “Man she’s a bad Christian.
-She openly admitting to doubting God right here on the internet.”
+Some people are reading this right now thinking, “Man, she’s openly admitting to doubting God right here on the internet.”

-WOW!
-REALLY?!
-I NEVER KNEW THAT!
-LOL I know I’m not a good Christian at all!
+I know I’m not a good Christian.
 I have never claimed to be.
-But, I WILL tell you this: Im not a ‘spiritual robot’ as a friend of mine on facebook recently put it.
+But, I WILL tell you this: I’m not a ‘spiritual robot.’.
 I believe in cultivating authentic Christians.
 If we’re not authentic about things that we are struggling with, or that matter, we are just living in a charade, and charades are dangerous.
-I think A LOT of Christians struggle with doubt and its time we get real about it!
+I think A LOT of Christians struggle with doubt, and its time we get real about it!